 I’m blessed to have this kind of engagement and love every second of it.
 But to keep things organized and help stay sane, my team and I use a cloud-based CRM to keep track of everything.

 My team and I use Clio to run and manage my law firm.
 It allows me to track people, events, billing, and so much more, from where ever I am, on both my phone and laptop.
 All of my client and case contact information, including calendar, documents and billing items, are just a click away using this powerful cloud based platform.

 If you’re not a lawyer and need an outstanding CRM that easily integrates social media into the database, take a close look at Nimble.
 It’s my favorite non-legal based CRM solution that allows you to automagically click and review or import the social media information of your contacts or while browsing the web.
 It’s a very powerful CRM that we’ve used during jury selection to do quick background checks on potential jurors.
 I also use it to quickly “research” opposing counsel in my cases.

 I also use Google Docs, Dropbox, Box and Google Calendar for other aspects of my daily professional life which include several projects and matters independent of the law.
 The important takeaway is that everything I need and all of the information these services allows me to access is available regardless of where I am or what I’m doing.
-All I need is Wifi, and I’m good to go.
+All I need is Wifi, my phone or laptop, and I’m good to go.

-To easily deal with this potential problem, I usually keep things simple and use the headphones and speaker that comes with my iPhone or use my Apple Airpods.
+To easily deal with this potential problem, I usually keep things simple and use the headphones that comes with my iPhone or use my Apple Airpods.
 Doing so keeps the experience for everyone top notch.

 8: Website, Automation and Productivity Apps